mkheck13/All4OneFrontEnd/README.md

 **Reviewer:** "Chris Wells-Hott"

 **Comments:** The Website works very well.Madlib mobile: Id recommend to add some more gap between the input fields.
 Restaurant picker mobile:Id recommend to center the buttons on the page.
 The code is overall clean. let me know if you have any questions

+**Update:** Fixed the issues that the reviewer brought to light.
+Used the methods that they suggested.